gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 include:

 -   replacing one function call with another
--   changing one variable’s initial value
+-   changing one variable's initial value
 -   swapping an inner and outer loop
 -   changing the order of tests in a chain of conditionals
 -   changing the nesting of function calls or the order in which methods